The employee lifecycle: what is it, and what’s technology’s role in managing it?

 - Recognition: go further than regular rewards (ie good pay and benefits) by frequently recognising employees’ good work.
 This will increase happiness and team dedication

-- Offboarding: hopefully an employee leaves your company on good terms.
+- Offboarding: can be streamlined by using offboarding software.
+Hopefully an employee leaves your company on good terms.
 Plan for a smooth transition of the leaver’s duties to another colleague, and provide training for anyone who will need to temporarily take over responsibilities.
 Make sure to also prepare for final payments

 - Separation: understand why someone is leaving your brand, and get any information that can help make it a better place to work.
 You may also want to celebrate your leaver’s time at the company with a goodbye event